Elite-Security-Systems/radar/DOCKER.md

 ## Tips

 - The container automatically manages signature files, downloading the latest from GitHub when needed
-- Results are written to stdout in JSON format
+- Results are written to stdout in JSON format by default
-- For continuous integration or automation, you can pipe the output to other tools
+- For continuous integration or automation, use the `-silent` and `-o` flags
+- File names include the domain and timestamp for easy reference

 ## Troubleshooting